-- Develop an accurate methodology for identifying pavement surface distress using transverse profile data. - Establish a practical approach for broad implementation across state DOTs, including Caltrans.
+This pooled-fund study aims to: (1) develop an accurate methodology for identifying pavement surface distress using transverse profile data, and (2) establish a practical approach for broad implementation across state DOTs, including the California Department of Transportation (Caltrans).

 WHAT IS THE BENEFIT?